 I would have to disagree.

-If you eat a pot full of potatoes every day, or overindulge in peanut butter on the regular, you probably won’t lose weight.
+If you overindulge on peanut butter, you probably won’t lose weight.
 Potatoes are healthy, rice is healthy, all-natural peanut butter is healthy, avocados are healthy.
 You get the idea.
 But if you overeat these items on a regular basis, you will likely struggle to lose weight.

 Have one tablespoon of peanut butter in your oatmeal if you want, but don’t sit there and eat a few spoonfuls right out of the jar.
 I would also recommend only eating half an avocado at a time if you are seriously trying to lose weight.
 Avocados are great, but depending on their size, they have upwards of 300 calories!